R-enum Revisited: Speedup and Extension for Context-Sensitive Repeats and Net Frequencies: Introduction

 Furthermore, we consider problems for net occurrences and net frequencies, originated from the studies of Chinese frequent strings~\cite{2001LinY_ExtracChinesFrequenStrinWithout,2004LinY_ProperAndFurthApplicOf} and have recently attracted attention from combinatorial and algorithmic points of view~\cite{2024GuoEWZ_ExploitNewProperOfStrin_CPM,2024OhlebuschBO_FasterComputOfChinesFrequen_SPIRE,2024GuoUWZ_OnlinComputOfStrinNet_SPIRE,2024Inenaga_FasterAndSimplOnlinComput,2025GuoK_NetOccurInFibonAnd_CPM,2025MienoI_SpaceEfficOnlinComputOf_CPM}.
 An occurrence of a repeat is called a \emph{net occurrence} if the occurrence is not covered by another repeat, and the \emph{net frequency} of a repeat is the number of its net occurrences.
 We would like to point out the fact, which may have been overlooked for over two decades, that the strings with positive net frequencies are equivalent to the NSMRs~\cite{1997Gusfield_AlgorOnStrinTreesAnd} and the \emph{largest maximal repeats}~\cite{2008NicolasRSPCDTVM_ModelLocalRepeatOnGenom,2013Galle_BagOfRepeatRepresOf_SIGIR}, and thus appear to have broader applications.
 Also, net occurrences are conceptually equivalent to \emph{maximum repeats} in~\cite{2011IlieS_MinimUniqueSubstAndMaxim}.

 Given the RLBWT of $T$, we show how to compute the set $\nsmr$ of all NSMRs in $T$ together with their net frequency/occurrences in $O(n)$ time and $O(r)$ words of space, solving the task called \textsc{All-NF} in~\cite{2024GuoEWZ_ExploitNewProperOfStrin_CPM} on RLBWTs.
-We also show that an $O(r)$-space data structure can be built from the RLBWT to support queries of computing the net frequency of any query pattern $P$ in optimal $O(|P|)$ time.
+We also address the task called \textsc{Single-NF}~\cite{2024GuoEWZ_ExploitNewProperOfStrin_CPM}, which requires building a data structure to support NF-queries of computing the net frequency and/or net occurrences of any query pattern.
+We show that an $O(r)$-space data structure can be built from the RLBWT to support NF-queries in optimal time.
 The data structure is built in $O(r)$ space and in $O(n)$ time with high probability or deterministic $O(n + |\nsmr| \log \log \min(\sigma, |\nsmr|))$ time, where $\sigma \le r$ is the alphabet size of $T$.
 To achieve this, we prove that the total number of net occurrences is less than $2r$.
 With the duality between net occurrences and MUSs shown in~\cite{2011IlieS_MinimUniqueSubstAndMaxim,2025MienoI_SpaceEfficOnlinComputOf_CPM}, we immediately get a new upper bound $2r$ of the number of MUSs in $T$, which may be of independent interest.